• Summary

 Actions that have resulted from the Board review include:

-• More Board interaction and communication to be scheduled in-between Board meetings
+• More Board interaction and communication to be scheduled in-between Board meetings NED meetings and Executive updates are now regularly carried out ensuring that the Board is aware of current activities.

 The Board has in place a short-term plan to be instigated in the event of the loss or incapacity of the key roles of Chief Executive or Chief Financial Officer.
 The Board continually assesses the candidacy of staff with respect to succession planning, both within the Company and for future Executive Management vacancies.
 Senior Managers are invited to attend Board meetings to both observe, present, and discuss topics in their area of responsibility.
 A talent development and succession plan has been formulated to ensure that the loss of any of the Executive Directors will not negatively impact the business.